No-Regret Gaussian Process Optimization of Time-Varying Functions: Lower bounds on the number of queries in fast variations regimes

-In this section, we derive a lower bound on the number of additional queries required to achieve sublinear regret when~$\alpha > 1$.
+In this section, we derive a qualitative lower bound on the number of additional queries required to achieve sublinear regret when~$\alpha \geq 1$.
+Then, we refine this result when~$\alpha > 1$ by providing a qualitative lower bound.
+For moderate variations regimes, i.e.~$1/3<\alpha<1$, standard tools used in the proofs of this section fail to provide necessary conditions.
 Intuitively, when the observation noise increases sufficiently fast over time, too few additional queries prevent reliable identification of the optimum, resulting in linear regret. \paragraph{Setting and notations} Fix a time horizon~$T \in \mathbb{N}$.
-We consider a Gaussian process model with a squared-exponential kernel~$k$ and observations following a time-varying noise model:
+We consider a Gaussian process model with a SE kernel~$k$ and observations following a time-varying noise model:

 where~$\alpha > 0$ controls the rate at which the observation noise increases as we move backward in time from the horizon~$T$.
-At each step~$t$, the online algorithm may perform~$n_t \ge 0$ additional queries\footnote{This time not necessarily at previously queried points.} in addition to its main evaluation at~$x_t$.
+At each step~$t$, the online algorithm may perform~$n_t \ge 0$ additional queries\footnote{This time, not necessarily at previously queried points.} in addition to its main evaluation at~$x_t$.
 Let